Cooks Hill

 Cooks Hill ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Cooks Hill, as per the census data from June 2016, showed lower cultural diversity with 85.0% of its population born in Australia and 90.6% being citizens.
-English was spoken at home by 92.8% of residents.
-Christianity was the predominant religion, comprising 35.9%.
+Cooks Hill, surveyed in June 2016, had a low cultural diversity with 85.0% of its residents born in Australia and 90.6% being citizens.
+English was the primary language spoken at home by 92.8%.
+Christianity was the predominant religion, practiced by 35.9% of the population.

 Frequently Asked Questions - Diversity